 Print, online and broadcast journalists (including reporters, producers, editors, copy editors, designers, photojournalists, bloggers and social media users) working on varied beats, journalism students, educators, and general public.
 Anyone who is interested in being more effective on social media, in eblasts or in web publishing or wants to understand conversations about analytics and how to interpret them.

-Teresa Schmedding is the president of the American Copy Editors Society and the deputy managing editor/digital for the Daily Herald Media Group, which has won numerous headline contest awards.
+Teresa Schmedding is the managing editor for Rotary International and former director of digital operations for the Daily Herald Media Group, which has won numerous headline contest awards.
+She is the president of the American Copy Editors Society.
 She organized the national Plagiarism Summit in 2013 and the Leadership Summit of journalism organizations in 2014.

 John Schlander is managing editor at thepennyhoarder.com, recently named by Inc. Magazine as the 32nd fast-growing company in the nation.
 He started there in August 2016 after 32 years at the Tampa Bay Times, where he was digital general manager.
 He is also adjunct faculty at the Poynter Institute.